OpenLMIS/openlmis-example/README.md

 - **ExtensionManager.java** - class that has getExtensionByPointId method.
 It returns implementation of an extension class that is defined in configuration file for extension point with given Id.

-Endpoint using extension point is defined in **MessageController.java**:
+Endpoint using extension point is defined in `MessageController.java`:
     http://localhost:8080/extensionPoint

 This endpoint provides information which class was returned as OrderQuantity implementation and what was the result of "getInfo" method defined by OrderQuantity interface.

+#### Naming convention
+The extension points' and extension modules' IDs should be **unique** and in **UpperCamelCase**.
+A situation where two extension modules have the same ID leads to undeterministic behavior - it is not possible to predict which bean will be used.
+Default implementations should start with word "Default" (eg. DefaultOrderQuantity).

 ## <a name="devdocker">Developing with Docker</a>
 See the Developing with Docker section in the Service Template README at